CIS-SoftwareDesign-S21/matrix-02-zhou-chen-schaller/README.md

   * Tracked progress, keeping the Trello Board up to date and detailed for the week
   * Automated graph generation using gnuplot
   * Completed all writing in README (excluding additional tasks)
+* Week 3
+  * Updated graph with 'MPI with OMP' data

 ## Full Project Life Cycle
 We used a [Trello Board](https://trello.com/b/20iU4Cqc/02-zhou-chen-schaller) to plan and manage our project and teamwork throughout the project life cycle.
 At the beginning of each week, we planned out the tasks we needed to accomplish, using checklists to break down the more complicated tasks and allocating tasks among team members.